 These requirements ensure that a class action lawsuit is appropriate and fair for all parties involved.
 The court has the ultimate say on the efficiency of a class action lawsuit and whether it is the best way to resolve the dispute.

-Investigate the Facts and Gather Evidence to Support the Claims
+A Class Action Lawyer Investigates the Facts and Gathers Evidence to Support the Claims

 A class action lawsuit lawyer will handle all the investigating and collecting of evidence.
 They can subpoena documents, interview witnesses, and consult with experts.
 The evidence collected must be strong enough to prove that the defendant is liable for the harm suffered by the class.
 The evidence must also support the claims of the class as a whole rather than just the individual claims of the named class representatives.